maxim-zhao/pcmenc/README.md

 * Next, for each sample:
   * It iterates through all possible PSG volume states (including ones that are equivalent output but different channel values or ordering).
   * For each possible state of "the other two channels", it selects the value for "the third channel" which will minimise the total error between the final output and the desired output.
 This error is defined by a configurable cost metric (by default, the time-weighted sum of squares of the deviation).
-  * This is done in a way which requires 512 × (number of output values) bytes of memory, which may mean more memory than your computer has if the audio files are long - beware!
+  * This acts to reduce the search space from 16^(number of output values) - which it is not feasible to explore on a normal computer for data of much length - to merely 8192 × (number of output values).
+However, it also requires 512 × (number of output values) bytes of memory, which may mean more memory than your computer has if the audio files are long - beware!
-* The alternative might be a depth-first search, some research is needed.
 * The original authors describe it as a viterbi algorithm but I'm not sure it is...
 * Once this is done, it is able to select the final value with the minimum total error and back-track it to a series of values to produce this minimised error
 * The resulting stream is then passed into various packing methods to produce something amenable to use in real life: